Eliud Kipchoge sets under 2 hours marathon record | DW | 12.10.2019

 Earlier on Saturday, the runner posted a determined status on his Twitter feed saying "I don’t know where the limits are, but I would like to go there."

-The record will not be officially recognized by the sport's governing body, the IAAF, because it is not in open competition and it uses in and out pacemakers.
+The record will not be officially recognized by the sport's governing body, the IAAF, because it was not run in open competition and it uses in and out pacemakers.

 kmm/tj (Reuters, dpa)